TheOGChips/tsudoku/README.md

 tsudoku (both short for "terminal sudoku" and inspired phonetically by other Japanese words such as "tsunami") is a user-friendly implementation of the classic game of sudoku that you can play in your terminal.

-## Supported systems
+## Supported/Tested systems

 The below operating systems have been tested for working condition.
-Other Unix-based OSs are also likely to also be supported.
+Other Unix-based OSs are also likely to also be supported without much hindrance.
+The new Rust version should also work in Windows thanks to the use of the `pancurses` library, although you will likely need a Curses library compatible with Windows (e.g. `pdcurses`).

 >\- Debian Linux
->\- MacOS
 >\- WSL (Windows Subsystem for Linux)

-**Note for MacOS users**: It's possible that certain (e.g. the Makefile and this README) will be marked as executable during the install process and prevent you from easily viewing the file in a text editor.
+**Note for MacOS users**: It's possible that this README will be marked as executable if you clone this repo directly and prevent you from easily viewing the file in a text editor.
 Alternative ways to view the files marked this way include the Unix command line utility `less` or terminal-based text editors such as `vim`/`view` or `nano`.
 The easiest and simplest to use is `less`.
 Examples are below:

 >`$ less README.md`
 >`$ view README.md`